vitorsgomes/movie-list/README.md

 ## Needed configuration

-The [ombd API](http://www.omdbapi.com/) is being used to fetch movies' information.
+The [omdb API](https://www.omdbapi.com/) is being used to fetch movies' information.
 OMDB only allow authenticated requests to their API.
 Because of that a key must be sent on the query params of the request.

-Create a `.env` file in the root folder and add your APP key in the variable `REACT_APP_API_KEY=`.
-It will inject the key on the calls to ombd API.
+Create a `.env` file in the root folder and add the following env variables:

+`REACT_APP_API_KEY`, it will inject the key on the calls to omdb API.
+`REACT_APP_API_URL`, the URL to the omdb API.

+and example of the needed `.env` file is the [`.env.test`](.env.test).

 ## Available Scripts